dropbox/nsot/README.md

 $ mkvirtualenv nsot
 ```

-After that, clone the repo into whichever directory where you do development
+After that, clone the repo into whichever directory you use for development
 and install the dependencies.

 ```bash